Blog | Real Estate

 Don’t listen to the haters

-Although a crash is my favorite time to buy, the market’s immense pessimism makes it a tough time to do so.
+Although a crash is a great time to buy, the market’s immense pessimism makes it a tough time to do so.
 Your family and friends, possibly even your financial advisor, will think you’re absolutely crazy and try to prevent you from “making a big mistake.”
-I remember when we bought gold at $275 an ounce in the late 1990s.
-The so-called experts were eschewing gold in favor of high-tech and dot-com stocks back then.
-But we knew we were getting an incredible value.
-Today, with gold above $1,300 an ounce, I’d say we certainly made the right call.
-Thankfully we trusted our instincts and followed the strategy that has worked for us time and time again.

 People will also be lined up warning that “investing is risky.”
 However, the important detail to note is that not everyone defines “investing” the same way.
 Many amateur investors bought into the real estate market when it was hot, prices were soaring, and they invested on the hope that home values would keep going up and up.
 They probably had plans to flip the property and make a quick $50k.
 Investing for the purpose of capital gains instead of cash flow is the very definition of risky.

-Let’s say the real estate market is on the verge of a nosedive, and you’re looking to jump in.
-I want to share a few pros and cons of real estate investing before you get started, so that you can be certain whether or not it’s for you.
+Let’s say the real estate market is on the verge of a nosedive, and you’re looking to jump in; here are a few pros and cons of real estate investing before you get started, so that you can be certain whether or not it’s for you.

 The pros of real estate investing